-MEASURE NAME Түре Considerations & Description PTS PROVIDE AFFORDABLE HOUSING AT 30% OF AMI Infrastructure Provide affordable housing.
+MEASURE NAME Түре CONSIDERATIONS & DESCRIPTION PTS PROVIDE AFFORDABLE HOUSING AT 30% OF AMI Infrastructure Provide affordable housing.
 1 point is awarded for every 10 percent of units that are offered at or below 30 percent of Annual Median Income (AMI).
 Maximum of 10 points.
 Only applicable to residential developments.
 1-10 PROVIDE AFFORDABLE HOUSING AT 60% OF AMI Infrastructure Provide affordable housing.
 One point is awarded for every 20 percent of units that are offered at or below 60 percent of Annual Median Income (AMI).
 Maximum of 5 Points.
 Only applicable to residential developments.
-1-5 PROXIMITY TO PUBLIC TRANSPORTATION Infrastructure Locate development within close proximity to existing or planned public transit service.
-1 point for locating within the transit service area, 3 points for locating within the all-day service area, 5 points for locating within the planned BRT service area. (see map) 1, 3, or 5 ADD TO LAND USE MIX Infrastructure Provide two or more land uses onsite, allowing users to drive less.
+1-5 PROXIMITY TO PUBLIC TRANSPORTATION Infrastructure Locate development within close proximity (within a 1⁄4 mile) to public transit service.
+1 point for locating within the transit service area, 3 points for locating within the all-day service area, 5 points for locating within BRT/high frequency service area. (see map) 1, 3, or 5 ADD TO LAND USE MIX Infrastructure Provide two or more land uses onsite, allowing users to drive less.
 One point per additional use outside of the primary use.
 Maximum of 5 points.
-1-5 On-site Childcare FACILITY Programmatic Establish an on-site daycare facility, to be used by residents or employees.
+1-5 ON-SITE CHILDCARE FACILITY Programmatic Establish an on-site daycare facility, to be used by residents or employees.
 Points are additive to land-use mix points awarded under LU-3.
 4 PROVIDE OTHER SPECIFIC TRIP- REDUCING SERVICE Programmatic Provide any other trip-reducing service for building users, such as onsite food service for employees, pet-care service, laundry, playroom, dog walking/park, or a business center/co-working space.
 1